-If you switch to a different distance unit (such as from feet to meters), it is best to Tap the Reset button then re-enter the tree segmentation data in the new unit system.
+If you switch to a different distance unit (such as from feet to meters), it is best to Tap the Reset icon then reenter the tree segmentation data in the new unit system.
 Otherwise, rounding of the converted values may cause the data to fail the error-checks.

 Also, if you change the stem data, it's best to re-enter the segmentation data as all the lengths and diameters will need to be recomputed.
 The Virtual Tree screen will retain in the bucking.cfg file the data for one stem only.
-However, you can output the data to a PDF file by using the Save Report button.
+However, you can output the data to a PDF file by using the Save button on the Report page.